Note: This post has been fully updated with what works for SEO writing in 2017.

 This helped her bring in some cash flow to add to her savings but also was a huge confidence builder.
 She learned she did have the skills to get clients and make money with her writing.

 Then, when she did quit, she wasn’t stressed looking for clients and income while starting from zero.
-She already had a few clients and could start transitioning up the content writing ladder.
+She already had freelance work and could start transitioning up the content writing ladder.

 Now that you know what SEO writing is, we’re going to show you how to get started, step by step.